Retreat of the month

 • Pacing: Generally slower-paced, allowing for longer holds in each posture.

-• Benefits: Improves physical health, reduces stress, and prepares the mind for deeper spiritual practises.
+• Benefits: Improves physical health, reduces stress, and prepares the mind for deeper spiritual practices.

 Ideal For: Beginners and those looking to build a solid foundation in yoga.